benpolinsky/el_photography/README.md

 - airbrake
 - corner update/saving thingy for ajax backend rather than big loader
 # now
-- selectize tags (on photo index) need to be removeable - think of a different way than you are currently doing it.
-  - ditch the form... just send via ajax for everything. (maybe even new action)
 - (I’ll add the ability to add an existing photo to a product that doesn’t have one.)
 - ability to go back to addresses if on payment step in checkout..
 - photo -> product easier